timur32/homework/volatile/readme.md

 ## Script description
 Download currency rates from yandex and save to file

+Set previous month by default

+IF-block checks if entered number of month is correct

 IF-block check source file for existence and reading IF true:
   First, get data from file and calculate average currency for last 14 days.
+  Get min and max year in downloaded file from yandex.

   Next cycle FOR, that put varible year in json-request.
   JQ-request filter currency by year and month.